Water and Sewerage Services

 These Communities are supplied via tanks from restricted rural supplies.
 All Rural Communities in the District are serviced by Council operated restricted-flow water supplies providing water to consumers as “units” of water supplied into individual tanks.
 One unit is 1800 litres supplied over 24 hours, except for Balmoral and Amuri Plains, where a unit is 1000 litres per day.
 The Hurunui and Cheviot Rural Water Schemes cover four separate supplies within each of their areas.
 The Ashley Scheme also has four distinct sources and includes part of the Waimakariri District within its boundaries.

 All townships with on-demand supplies, except Leithfield Beach have metered connections and charges are made on actual water consumption.
-The metres are read in March each year and ratepayers are advised of their annual consumption and costs in their first quarterly rate demand each year.
+The metres are read in April and May each year and ratepayers are advised of their annual consumption and costs in their first quarterly rate demand each year.

 Having consumers represented at the local level in Water Committees is considered to be one of the main strengths of the current organisation and there is no intention to diminish the impact and contribution of these Committees.
-However, with rural water rates ranging from $71 a unit to $610, and on-demand schemes ranging from $80 per property to $184, there is the need to consider if there is a benefit in funding all schemes by a District-wide rate to improve economies of scale.
+However, with rural water rates ranging from $130 a unit to $850.37, there is the need to consider if there is a benefit in funding all schemes by a District-wide rate to improve economies of scale.

 The Council intends to retain the ownership of all public water supply assets on behalf of the Communities that these facilities serve.
 Asset management, basic design work, contract documentation, tendering, record keeping, operation and routine repair and maintenance is carried out by the Council's staff.